 The KDP Select program is curated by Amazon’s Kindle Direct Publishing to help authors earn more money and reach a greater audience at zero additional cost.
 All authors are eligible for this program, regardless of their location.
 Some of its benefits are:

-Another disadvantage is that you cannot sell your book anywhere else(other marketplaces, your website) other than Amazon within the 90-day enrolment period, if you choose KDP Select.
+Another disadvantage is that you cannot sell your book anywhere else(other marketplaces, your website) other than Amazon within the 90-day enrollment period, if you choose KDP Select.

 What are the drawbacks of Amazon’s KDP?